 Author: Vicki M. Lambert, The Payroll Advisor

-- Alabama uses the Internal Revenue Service's (IRS's) Common Law Test to determine who is an employee for employment tax purposes.
-See Common Law Test.
+- Alabama uses the Internal Revenue Service's (IRS's) 20-Factor Test to determine who is an employee for unemployment tax coverage purposes.
+See Test for Unemployment Tax Coverage.

 - Alabama defines wages for state unemployment insurance (SUI) tax purposes as every form of compensation paid for personal services.
 Certain types of payments are specifically excluded.
 See SUI Taxable Wages.

 - The SUI tax rates are based on one of four tax rate schedules established by law.
 Each employer's SUI rate is calculated annually based on the individual employer's previous experience as reflected by SUI contributions, taxable wages, benefit charges, and prorated charges and credits to their reserve account.
 This method of determining contribution rates is called experience rating.
 See Contribution Rates; Experience Rating Method.

 - Alabama's anti-SUTA dumping law mirrors the federal model law, which punishes employers that try to illegally lower their UI rate.
 See SUTA Dumping.